 Take this chance to switch off your work brain.
 Why not make it your summer goal to get 7-8 hours of uninterrupted sleep per night?
 You never have to feel guilty for resting.
 Your body will thank you for giving it what it needs, and you will thank yourself for re-charging your batteries.
 This is particularly true when it comes to teachers becoming burnout, which is a phrase we are hearing used more often in the education profession.
 So remember to use this time for you!

 After a full school year of teaching, you probably have a lot to reflect on.
-The summer break is the perfect time to consider your strengths and weaknesses, think about the parts of your skillset that need developing, and begin to prepare yourself for the next year of teaching.
-We recommend checking out teaching blogs (there are plenty out there!), including our very own education blog which has articles covering a wide range of topics.
+The summer break is the perfect time to consider your strengths and weaknesses, think about the parts of your skillset that need developing, and begin to prepare yourself for the coming year.
+We recommend checking out other teacher blogs (there are plenty out there!), including our very own education blog which has articles covering a wide range of topics.
 Don’t be too strict on yourself, but a little light reading goes a long way!

-It is time to catch up with your family and friends.
-It is hard to keep in touch with extended family and friends when you are working long-days for months at a time so, during the school holidays, reconnect with the people you don’t get to see during term-time.
+It is time to spend some quality time with your family and friends.
+It is hard to keep in touch with extended family and friends when you are working long days for months at a time so, during the school holidays, reconnect with the people you don’t get to see during term time.
 August weather brings with it opportunities for outdoor BBQs, rooftop drinks, and local park visits, and with restrictions lifting carefully make the most of it!
-This is one of those rare parts of the year where you are freer than your other working friends so it is your turn to bug them to catch up.
-This is your chance to catch up with those closest to you.
+This is one of those rare parts of the year where you are freer than your other working friends so it is your turn to bug them to meet up during the summer holidays.
+This is your chance to catch up with those closest to you, like your family.
 Ask your friends how they are feeling and get things off your chest too.
 Those you love will want to listen and support you in the best way they can.
 Not only will you feel grateful for their time and conversation, but they will feel the same for yours.

 With all the free time on your hands, the summer offers a fantastic opportunity to get in shape and achieve some fitness goals.
 Often throughout the school year, there is not enough time to head to the gym consistently due to the workload and time spent at school.
 Take hold of your health with regular trips to the gym now that they have reopened, release the burden of stress from the previous year and feel the benefit of endorphins.

-Follow that up with delicious, home-made meals which you can spend time preparing.
-It will not take long before you notice the health benefits of taking time for yourself and your needs.
+After a few weeks, it will not be long before you notice the health benefits of taking time for yourself and your needs.
 By the time autumn comes along, you will be full of energy and ready to go again for the next school year with a whole new classroom of kids!

 Staycations are your main options this year.
 You have been working hard all year; barely coming up for air between marking and teaching.
 Changing your scenery and experiencing warm weather offers the chance to properly rest and recuperate.
 Our suggestions for domestic breaks include Edinburgh (where you will find the infamous Fringe Festival), coastal Wales, and Cornwall.
 Or treat yourself anyway with a trip to your local zoo, theme park, or beach.

 It is very easy to get caught up in the hustle and bustle of everyday life.
 To prioritise everything other than yourself and to feel a sense of guilt for doing nothing.
 Well, we would just like to remind you of how far you have come and what you have achieved.
 Not only have you survived an entire year of a global pandemic, but you have also supported your learners and their parents through too.
 This is your time to stop, take a step back and remember how incredible you and the work that you do truly is.
-Take time out for the things you enjoy, spend time with those you love and remember why you are passionate about teaching.
-Practice your self-care, there are lots of free support available to help with managing challenges, our Mental Health Webinar for support during this time is free.
+Take time out for the things you enjoy, spend time with those you love and remember why you are passionate about yours job.
+Practice your self-care, there are lots of free support available to help with managing challenges.

 In the same way that your learners never stop learning, neither do you as a teacher.
 Summer is the perfect opportunity to develop your skills further.
 Take some time brushing up on your skills by reading new books and the latest publications and resources developing your teaching knowledge and ideas.
 During term time this can be very difficult with weeks of lessons and exams to get your kids through, there is no time for your own personal development.
 Don’t forget about Connex’s continued professional development training.
 We provide a whole range of courses, some of which you can access for free.
 Click here to find out more.

-As summer draws to a close and September looms, it is time to start thinking about your first week back in the classroom.
-Teachers should approach the new school year positively; with fresh ideas and new goals, building on the progress you made in the previous year and taking your teaching to a new level.
-Planning your first week of lessons and compiling resources ready for your return in the fall is always a good idea and will help your return to the classroom go smoothly.
+Finally, as summer draws to a close and September looms, it’s time to start thinking about your first week back in the classroom.
+Teachers should approach the new school year positively; with fresh ideas and new goals, building on the progress they made in the previous year and taking their skills as a teacher to a new level.
+As educators planning your first week of lessons and compiling resources ready for your return in the fall is always a good idea and will help your return to the classroom go smoothly.

-If you’re ending the term (or just finishing your PGCE or ECT training) with no teaching work lined up for the new academic year, you can also use the school holidays to register with us and find a day-to-day, short-term, or long-term placement that suits your needs.
+If you’re ending the term (or just finishing your PGCE or ECT training) with no teaching work lined up as the new school year approaches, you can also use the school holidays to register with us and find a day-to-day, short-term, or long-term placement that suits your needs.
 Send us your CV today and one of our consultants will give you a call as soon as possible for a friendly chat!